mcc-prior-art/mcc-layer/README.md

 The goal is not to create another agent framework.

 The goal is to define the missing control boundary between autonomous AI systems and execution authority.

 ---

+## Current State

+This repository currently contains the public MCC Layer reference architecture and open protocol draft.

+Current status:

+- [x] Reference architecture
+- [x] Core execution-governance canon
+- [x] Decision outcomes: `ALLOW / DENY / ESCALATE / CONSTRAIN`
+- [x] Authority artifact / decision token model
+- [x] Policy examples
+- [x] Operational model
+- [x] Prior-art reference
+- [ ] Production-hardened runtime
+- [ ] Public benchmark report
+- [ ] Docker image
+- [ ] PyPI package
+- [ ] Independent security audit
+- [ ] Certification

+The current release should be treated as an architectural reference and open protocol draft.

+It should not be treated as a production-certified platform.

+A working `/evaluate` endpoint is part of the intended MCC-Core reference runtime.
+If the endpoint is not present in the current repository version, the API examples below should be read as the target interface for the reference implementation.

+---